-On October 26, 2020, DEC and DEP filed their Joint Petition for Financing Orders, requesting the Commission grant authorization for the financing of the Companies' storm recovery costs incurred due to the Storms, as a cost-saving measure for the benefit of the Companies' customers, along with the direct testimony and exhibits of Thomas J. Heath, Jr., Structured Finance Director, Duke Energy Business Corporation (DEBS); Charles N. Atkins II, Chief Executive Officer, Atkins Capital Strategies LLC; Melissa Abernathy, Rates and Regulatory Planning Director, DEC; Jonathan Byrd, Southeast Pricing & Regulatory Solutions, DEC and DEP; and Shana W. Angers, Accounting Manager, DEBS.
-The Companies further requested that the Commission find that their Storm Recovery Costs and related Financing Costs are appropriately financed by debt secured by storm recovery property, and that the Commission issue orders for DEC and DEP by which each utility may accomplish such financing using a securitization structure authorized by N.C.
-Gen. Stat.
-On October 16, 2020, pursuant to the Securitization Statute, DEC, along with DEP, filed its Joint Petition for issuance of a storm recovery financing order to recover their respective Storm Expenses.

-The § 62-172 (Financing Orders), so that the Companies may recover their prudently incurred Storm Recovery Costs (Joint Petition).
+The On October 26, 2020, DEP and DEC filed their Joint Petition for Financing Orders, requesting the Commission grant authorization for the financing of the Companies' storm recovery costs incurred due to the Storms, as a costsaving measure for the benefit of the Companies' customers, along with the direct testimony and exhibits of Thomas J. Heath, Jr., Structured Finance Director, Duke Energy Business Corporation (DEBS); Charles N. Atkins II, Chief Executive Officer, Atkins Capital Strategies LLC; Melissa Abernathy, Rates and Regulatory Planning Director, DEC; Jonathan Byrd, Southeast Pricing & Regulatory Solutions, DEP and DEC; and Shana W. Angers, Accounting Manager, DEBS.
+Companies further requested that the Commission find that their Storm Recovery Costs and related Financing Costs are appropriately financed by debt secured by storm recovery property, and that the Commission issue orders for DEP and DEC by which each utility may accomplish such financing using a securitization structure authorized by N.C.
+Gen. Stat. § 62-172 (Financing Orders), so that the Companies may recover their prudently incurred Storm Recovery Costs.
 The Companies' Joint Petition also explained that N.C.
 Gen. Stat. § 62-172(b) authorizes the Companies to finance through securitization the amount of storm recovery costs found by the Commission to be recoverable, but that as of the filing of the Joint Petition, the Companies were still awaiting orders in their 2019 rate cases with the determination that the Storm Recovery Costs were reasonable and prudent, and that the Companies could not proceed with securitization until such orders were received.